orionrobots/orionrobots.github.io/_posts/2006-07-08-would-you-sell-your-creations-if-there-was-no-choice.md

 ---
+date: '2006-07-08'
+layout: post
+tags:
+- maker
+- robot news
+- salvage
+- scrap
+- robot
 title: Would you sell your creations if there was no choice?
-layout: post
-tags: [maker, robot news, salvage, scrap, robot]
 ---
 A recent story in the news talked of a homeless Chinese farmer, Wu Yulu, who created robots, and when his house burnt down, he was riddled with debts, and the fantastic machines needed to be sold off.